dingdian110/AutoDC/README.md

 ------------------

-## AutoDC: Towards Self-Improving AutoML System.
-Soln-ML is an AutoML system, which is capable of improving its AutoML power by learning from past experience.
-It implements many basic components that enables automatic machine learning.
-Furthermore, this toolkit can be also used to nourish new AutoML algorithms.
+## AutoDC: An Automated Machine Learning Framework for Disease Classification.
+AutoDC is a tailored AutoML system for targeting at different disease classification from gene expression data.
-Soln-ML is developed by <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIM Lab</a> at Peking University.
+AutoDC is developed by <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIM Lab</a> at Peking University.
-The goal of Soln-ML is to make machine learning easier to apply both in industry and academia.
+The goal of AutoDC is to make machine learning easier to apply in biological data analysis.

-Currently, Soln-ML is compatible with: **Python >= 3.5**.
+Currently, AutoDC is compatible with: **Python >= 3.5**.

 ------------------

 ## Guiding principles

-- __User friendliness.__ Soln-ML needs few human assistance.
+- __User friendliness.__ AutoDC needs few human assistance.

 - __Easy extensibility.__ New ML algorithms are simple to add (as new classes and functions), and existing modules provide ample examples.
 To be able to easily create new modules allows for total expressiveness, making it suitable for advanced research.